 Day 2 — Ulaanbaatar

-Following breakfast this morning, set out to visit the National Museum of History to learn about the rich cultures and traditions of Mongolia.
-This evening we will enjoy a tsam-mask dance ceremony and a performance of the haunting sounds of khoomii, traditional throat singing, at the National Ensemble of Song and Dance.
-Tuushin Hotel (B,L)
+Following breakfast this morning, we explore Gandan monastery and the National Museum of Mongolia to learn about the rich cultures and traditions of Mongolia.
+After lunch, there is free time to shop or explore on your own.
+This evening we will enjoy a magnificent National Dance Ensemble performance including the haunting sounds of khoomii, traditional throat singing, before dinner together in town.
+Tuushin Hotel (B,L,D)

 Day 3 — Ulaanbaatar/Kharkhorin

-Today we’ll journey west through vast grasslands to the city of Kharkhorin, arriving late in the afternoon.
-Nearby are the ruins of Karakorum, a legendary capital of the Mongolian Empire, established by Genghis Khan and his son in the 13th century.
+Today we journey west through vast grasslands, stopping for lunch in the Khagan Khan mountains, traveling through Elsen Tasarkhai “Little Gobi” before arriving late afternoon in the town of Kaharkhorin.
+Nearby are the ruins of Karakoram, a legendary capital of the Mongolian empire, established by Genghis Khan and his son in the 13th century.
 Ger Camp (B,L,D)

 Day 4 — Kharkhorin/Bulgan Sum